ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 | US     | ingestion-lumberjack.datasearch.axway.com or ingestion.datasearch.axway.com             | 453 or 443         | TCP or HTTPS | API event data                     |
 | EU     | ingestion-lumberjack.visibility.eu-fr.axway.com or ingestion.visibility.eu-fr.axway.com | 453 or 443         | TCP or HTTPS | API event data                     |

-Note: _Region_ column is representing the region where your AMPLIFY organization is deployed.
+Note: _Region_ column is representing the region where your Amplify organization is deployed.
 EU means deployed in European data center and US meaning deployed in US data center.
 Be sure to use the corresponding _Host_/_Port_ for your agents to operate correctly.

 Other ports which may need to be opened so that the Agent may monitor API Gateway / Manager are: